K7413dS433d/E-Tours/README.md

 # E-Tours

 Welcome to **E-Tours**, a comprehensive platform for booking and exploring tours.
-This project was collaboratively developed by our team, with the current repository maintained by **Khaled Saeed**.
+This project was collaboratively developed by our team.

 ## Project Overview